aws-samples/amazon-redshift-udfs/README.md

 A collection of user-defined functions (UDFs) for Amazon Redshift.
 The intent of this collection is to provide examples for defining python UDFs as well as useful functions which extend Amazon Redshift capabilities as well as support migrations from legacy DB platforms.

 ## Contents
 Each function is allocated a folder.
-At minimal each function will have the the following files:
+At minimal each function will have the the following files which will be used by the [deployFunction.sh](#deployFunction.sh) script and [testFunction.sh](#testFunction.sh) scripts:

 - **function.sql** - the SQL script to be run in the Redshift DB which creates the UDF.
 If a Lambda function, use the string `:RedshiftRole` for the IAM role to be passed in by the deployment script.
 - **input.csv** - a list of sample input parameters to the function, delimited by comma (,) and where strings are denoted with single-quotes.